alantech/iasql/site/docs/how-to/review.md

 SELECT * FROM iasql_commit();
 ```

-Below is the visualization in markdown of the above string:
+Finally, find below the visualization in markdown of the above string:

 ----

-# Change log group name
+# My infra change

-Review description
+Why this infra change is necessary

 ## IaSQL Preview